marblewraith/smellyWind/README.md

 Credit where it's due, out of all the CSS frameworks i've seen, Tailwind's means of [using "arbitrary properties"](https://Tailwindcss.com/docs/adding-custom-styles#arbitrary-properties), that is the dynamism for processing above for overrides, is the best i've seen in terms of DevX.

-But it's also worth bearing in mind, this is a double edged sword.
-Because ease of overriding also means it becomes easy for devs (particularly inexperienced ones) to stray from design systems and do anything they want.
+For this i'll grant half a point because it's also worth bearing in mind, this is a double edged sword.
+Ease of overriding also means it becomes easy for devs (particularly inexperienced ones) to stray from design systems and do anything they want.

 🦕💩 score = 0.5 : 4